adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D32
 Tonight I Finished the JavaScript Algorithms and Data Structures Projects and I obtained my Javascript Algorithms And Data Structures Certification.

+### R1D33
+Tonight I started with the content of the Front End Libraries Certification, of the section Sass, I feel a little frustrated with the bugs that the freeCodeCamp editor has with sass.